Pennsylvania Opiate Addiction Treatment

 How Opiate Addiction Develops

-One reason opiates are so addictive is that they produce intense euphoria that many people want to experience again and again.
+One reason why opiates are so addictive is that they produce intense euphoria that many people want to experience again and again.
 Another reason is that opiates produce a high level of tolerance very quickly, leading to dependence.

 Changes in the Brain